1 000 X 1 000

 The file size of a 1000 x 1000 image is highly dependent on several factors:

 • Image Complexity: Images with lots of detail and color variations will typically have larger file sizes than images with simpler content.
-A 1000 x 1000 image of a solid color will be much smaller than a 1000 x 1000 image of a photograph with intricate details.
+A 1000 x 1000 image of a solid color will be much smaller than a 1000 x 1000 image of a photograph with detailed details.

 • Compression Level: For lossy formats like JPEG, the compression level significantly affects file size.
 Higher compression results in smaller files but can lead to some quality loss, while lower compression maintains better quality at the cost of a larger file size.